zeroxs/aegis.cpp/README.md

 $ cd aegis.cpp

+// and to get the latest development changes
+$ git checkout -b develop origin/develop

-// if you are on linux then
+// if you are on linux (tested in Ubuntu) then
 $ ./install-deps
+$ apt install zlib1g-dev // zlib
+$ apt install libssl-dev // openssl
+$ apt install pkg-config //pkg-config (optional, install to remove CMake warnings)

 // otherwise use VCPKG on Windows.
 $ vcpkg install openssl zlib